cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 > [Trello board](https://trello.com/invite/b/sOGpE2zM/bf357bb64a6533dd8aebb13b321b3faf/content-managment-group-10) has been created to track the progress of the project stories, details of stories, scrum poker, task assignment, deadlines as well as any comments made by the team.

-> [Miro Board](https://miro.com/welcomeonboard/djRTTEhtUUFVdmVrN29TdGRzWUtCYUd2NDJDWmg5NTdSYng5QUt2V3ZDNjVqd1BJTDRKUjJqRmIycUlmcURLT3wzMDc0NDU3MzUzNjQwNjA1Mjk4?invite_link_id=662373346887) has also been created to record our daily standup meetings, weekly retrospective as well as burndown/velocty charts.
+> [Miro Board](https://miro.com/welcomeonboard/djRTTEhtUUFVdmVrN29TdGRzWUtCYUd2NDJDWmg5NTdSYng5QUt2V3ZDNjVqd1BJTDRKUjJqRmIycUlmcURLT3wzMDc0NDU3MzUzNjQwNjA1Mjk4?invite_link_id=662373346887) has also been created to record our daily standup meetings, weekly retrospective, as well as burndown/velocity charts.

 >Project Management follows the following order:
 ```
 1. Sprint Planning
-   - Plan on what to do the next sprint as well moving stories into produect backlog in Trello
+   - Plan on what to do the next sprint as well as moving stories into product backlog in Trello

 2. Daily Stand-Up
    - Team memebers to be update to date on what each member has done, been working on and if they are facing any problems